sciences-u-lyon/vue-movies/README.md

 - Run the start command: `npm start`

 Back to `vue-movies` app, use `axios`, a promise based HTTP client for the browser, to fetch movies from an API, instead of getting them from a JSON file.
-- Install `axios` in the project dependencies: `npm install axios --save`.
+- Install `axios` in the project dependencies: `npm install axios`.
 - In `App` component, set `movies` in `data()` as an empty array.
 - in a `hook` function of the Vue instance of `App` component, fetch movies from http://localhost:3000/movies with a `GET` HTTP request with `axios` to set `movies`.